Probabilistic Textual Time Series Depression Detection: Experiments

-\paragraph{E-DAIC.} Among all text-only systems, PTTSD (sequence-to-sequence with all-MiniLM-L6-v2) achieves the lowest test MAE (3.85) and RMSE (4.52), establishing a new state of the art.
-Other PTTSD variants, including MentalBERT-based and sequence-to-one configurations, also perform competitively, demonstrating robustness across architecture choices.
+\paragraph{E-DAIC.} Among the text-only systems evaluated, PTTSD (seq-to-seq with all-MiniLM-L6-v2) achieves the lowest test MAE (3.85) and RMSE (4.52) in our comparison.
+Other PTTSD variants, including MentalBERT-based and seq-to-one configurations, also perform competitively, showing robustness across architecture choices.
+We note that direct numerical comparison with prior work is complicated by two factors: (i) our use of WhisperX re-transcriptions may yield different input quality than the original transcripts used by prior systems, and (ii) several baselines report only development or only test metrics, making comprehensive comparison difficult.
 Earlier works such as \citet{ray2019multilevel} and \citet{makiuchi2019multimodal} attain dev RMSEs of 4.22–4.97, but their test performance is either weaker or unreported.
 More recent prompt-based models by \citet{sadeghi2024harnessing} use Whisper transcripts and audio-based quality filtering.
-Their best variant (Pr3+Whisper+AudioQual) reports strong dev MAE (2.85) and RMSE (4.02), but is not text-only due to audio quality gating.
-Their best text-only test result (Pr3+Whisper) achieves 4.22 MAE and 5.07 RMSE, which PTTSD outperforms by a large margin on both metrics.
+Their best variant (Pr3+Whisper+AudioQual) reports strong dev MAE (2.85) and RMSE (4.02) with the additional audio quality gating.
+Their text-only variant (Pr3+Whisper) achieves 4.22 MAE and 5.07 RMSE on the test set, which PTTSD improves upon on both metrics.
+However, given the differences in the transcripts, these comparisons should be interpreted with caution.
+To directly address comparability, we also evaluate PTTSD on the original (unaltered) E-DAIC transcripts.
+Using seq-to-seq with Gaussian NLL, MiniLM achieves a test MAE of 4.63 and RMSE of 5.56, while MentalBERT achieves 4.60 MAE and 5.58 RMSE (Appendix~\ref{app:original_transcripts}, Table~\ref{tab:original_transcripts}).
+While these numbers are expectedly weaker than those obtained on re-transcribed data, they confirm that PTTSD remains competitive and that the core contributions, the calibrated uncertainty and interpretable temporal trajectories, hold regardless of transcript source and are arguably more valuable for clinical deployment than marginal improvements in MAE or RMSE.

-\paragraph{DAIC.} On the original DAIC dataset, PTTSD again performs competitively, especially in the all-MiniLM-L6-v2 sequence-to-one variant, which achieves the lowest test MAE (3.55) and matches the best test RMSE (4.77) of \citet{fang2023transformer}.
+\paragraph{DAIC.} On the original DAIC dataset, PTTSD again performs competitively, especially in the all-MiniLM-L6-v2 seq-to-one variant, which achieves the lowest test MAE (3.55) and matches the best test RMSE (4.77) of \citet{fang2023multimodal}.
 Interestingly, \citet{gong2020topic} reports strong dev performance (MAE 2.77, RMSE 3.54), while test results (MAE 3.96, RMSE 4.99) show a notable drop, which may reflect differences in evaluation protocols or generalization challenges.